lcsrodriguez/AIS-ws-feedhandler/README.md

 Data provided by the **[AISStream.io](https://aisstream.io/)** API.
 To use it, please sign up using your GitHub account [here](https://aisstream.io/authenticate).

+AISStream is used to:
+> Track ship movements, monitor maritime accidents and discover ship's cargo...

+The API offers access to various kind of messages for the AIS[^1] protocol:
+> - Ship Property and Voyage Data
+> - SAR Aircraft Position
+> - Accident And Danger Reports
+> - Binary Ship To Ship Messages
+> - ...

+### Features

 <p align="center">
     <img alt="Example" width="750px" src="assets/img/ex.png">